MindLyfe/MindLyfe-Platform/env-configs/all-service-configs.md

-# MindLyf Services Configuration
+# MindLyfe Services Configuration

-This document contains configuration templates for all MindLyf microservices.
+This document contains configuration templates for all MindLyfe microservices.
 These configurations ensure proper inter-service communication with the auth service as the central authentication provider.

 ## Auth Service